This topic explains how to configure monitoring for Sonic ESB. Sections include:

-The following jar files must be added to your classpath (via Parasoft> Preferences> Parasoft> System Properties):
+The following jar files need to be added to the SOAtest classpath:

-If you want SOAtest to use the JMS QueueBrowser API in order to trace messages posted on a JMS queue— without removing them from the queue— enable the Leave messages on the queue option.
+Enable to the Leave messages on the queue option if you want SOAtest to use the JMS QueueBrowser API to trace messages posted on a JMS queue without removing them from the queue.
 This allows SOAtest to gain visibility into these messages without impacting the transaction.

 For a discussion of potential complications with this option—and how to avoid them—see JMS Queue Options.

 If you want any additional JNDI properties applied to this deployment, specify them in the JNDI properties table.

 Click the Options tab and modify settings as needed.

 |Clear the event viewer before each event monitor run||Enable this option to automatically clear the Event Monitor event view (both text and graphical) whenever Event Monitor starts monitoring.|

 |Include test execution events in the XML event output to chained tools||Enable this option to show only the monitored messages and events in the Event Viewer tab and XML output display.
 This option also indicates when each test started and completed.
 Enabling this option is helpful if you have multiple tests in the test suite and you want to better identify the events and correlate them to your test executions.|

 |Wrap monitored messages with CDATA to ensure well-formedness of the XML event output|